 DocumentaryCreditDiscrepancyAdvice (also used in Documentary Credit Presentment)

-The DocumentaryCreditDiscrepancyAdvice message is sent by the issuer to the applicant if discrepancy is identified.
+The DocumentaryCreditDiscrepancyAdvice message is sent by the issuing bank to the applicant if discrepancy is identified.

 DocumentaryCreditDiscrepancyAdviceResponse

-The DocumentaryCreditDiscrepancyAdviceResponse message is sent by the applicant to the issuer upon receiving the DocumentaryCreditDiscrepancyAdvice message.
+The DocumentaryCreditDiscrepancyAdviceResponse message is sent by the applicant to the issuing bank upon receiving the DocumentaryCreditDiscrepancyAdvice message.
 The applicant could either reject or accept the discrepancy.

 DocumentaryCreditPaymentRejectionNotification (also used in Documentary Credit Presentment)

-The DocumentaryCreditPaymentRejectionNotification message is sent by the issuer to the presenting bank if the applicant rejects the discrepancy in the DocumentaryCreditDiscrepancyAdviceResponse message.
+The DocumentaryCreditPaymentRejectionNotification message is sent by the issuing bank to the presenting bank if the applicant rejects the discrepancy in the DocumentaryCreditDiscrepancyAdviceResponse message.

 The DocumentaryCreditPaymentRejectionNotification message is then sent by the presenting bank to the beneficiary.